Charmayne's Push Puppet Page

 Elephant #139, plastic base

-Kohner Pluto #131 Miniature Kohner animals.
+Kohner Pluto #131 bear bear's close-up Miniature Kohner animals.

 home button